Cat Ba National Park

 Cat Ba National Park information

-This accessible national park is home to 32 types of mammal and 70 bird species.
-To reach the park headquarters at Trung Trang, take a green QH public bus from the docks at Cat Ba Town (20,000d, 20 minutes).
-Buses leave at 8am and 11am.
-Another option is to hire a xe om for around 80,000d one-way, or hire your own motorbike for the day.
+To reach the park headquarters at Trung Trang, hop on the green QH public bus from the docks at Cat Ba Town, hire a xe om (around 80,000d one way), or rent a motorbike for the day.

 A guide is not mandatory but is definitely recommended to help you make sense of the verdant canopy of trees.
-The multi-chambered Hang Trung Trang (Trung Trang Cave) is easily accessible, but you will need to contact a ranger to make sure it's open.
+Most visitors opt to visit the park on an organised tour – Cat Ba Ventures runs good day-trips here – but you can also arrange guides with the rangers at the park headquarters.
+Within the park the multi-chambered Hang Trung Trang (Trung Trang Cave) is easily accessible, but you will need to contact a ranger to make sure it's open.
 Bring a torch (flashlight).

-There’s a challenging 18km hike through the park and up to one of the mountain summits.
-Arrange a guide for this six-hour hike and organise a bus or boat transport to the trailhead and a boat to get back to town.
-This can be arranged with the rangers at the national park headquarters, or at Asia Outdoors or Cat Ba Ventures in Cat Ba Town.
+The challenging 18km hiking trail in the park takes six hours and is best done with a guide.
+Boat or bus transport to the trailhead and a boat to get back to town also need to be arranged.
+Again, rangers at the headquarters can help with this or speak to Cat Ba Ventures or Asia Outdoors in Cat Ba Town.
 Take proper hiking shoes, a raincoat and a generous supply of water for this hike.
-Independent hikers can buy basic snacks at the kiosks in Viet Hai, which is where many hiking groups stop for lunch.
+Independent hikers can buy basic snacks at the kiosks in Viet Hai , which is where many hiking groups stop for lunch.
 This is not an easy walk, and is much harder and more slippery after rain.
-There are shorter hiking options that are less hardcore.
+There are shorter hiking options that are less strenuous.

-Many hikes end at Viet Hai , a remote minority village just outside the park boundary, from which taxi boats shuttle back to Ben Beo pier (about 200,000d per boat).
-A shared public boat (50,000d per person) departs Ben Beo at 6am on weekdays and 7am on weekends.
-There is also accommodation here at Whisper of Nature .
+Many hikes end at Viet Hai, a remote minority village just outside the park boundary, from where taxi boats shuttle back to Ben Beo Pier (about 200,000d per boat).
+A shared public boat (50,000d per person) departs from Ben Beo at 6am on weekdays and 7am on weekends.